L-Ramos/CardiologyAI/README.md

-*If you add new data ot the MUSE folder or have a different dataset you need to create this table again.
+*If you add new data to the MUSE folder or have a different dataset you need to create this table again.